University of Newcastle

 University of Newcastle Medicine Interview Dates

-University of Newcastle/University of New England medical interviews will be held from 25 of November - 6 December 2019.
+University of Newcastle/University of New England medical interviews will be held from November 20th 2023 to 8 December 2023.

-University of Newcastle/University of New England medical interviews for interstate / non-rural applicants will be held in late January 2020.
+University of Newcastle/University of New England medical interviews for interstate / non-rural applicants will be held mid January 2024.